 "I think I know what it is," she mused.
-"It's probably the same attitude that little children have of wanting to bully someone they like."
+"It's probably the same attitude that little children have of wanting to bully someone they see as weak?"

 "Are you sure it isn't more like the attitude that big grownups have of wanting to torment someone they see as weak?"